Bulk-Calibrated Credal Ambiguity Sets: Fast, Tractable Decision Making under Out-of-Sample Contamination: Synthetic Heavy-tailed Newsvendor (Section ): Additional Details and Results

 where $\widehat{\text{MSD}}_{M}(\varepsilon)$ denotes the replication-averaged $\text{MSD}$ for tolerance $\varepsilon$ under budget $M$.

-We observe that LV is highly sample efficient: across all budgets shown, the mean--variance frontiers and MSD curves in Fig.~\ref{fig:newsvendor-sample-efficiency-panels} (left column) are visually indistinguishable.
-This is reflected quantitatively in Fig.~\ref{fig:newsvendor-sample-efficiency-summary}: even at $M=100$, the average deviation from the $M=4900$ curve is negligible.
+We observe that LV is highly sample efficient: across all budgets shown, the mean--variance frontiers and MSD curves in Figure~\ref{fig:newsvendor-sample-efficiency-panels} (left column) are visually indistinguishable.
+This is reflected quantitatively in Figure~\ref{fig:newsvendor-sample-efficiency-summary}: even at $M=100$, the average deviation from the $M=4900$ curve is negligible.
 This is because LV uses SAA only to approximate a truncated predictive expectation, which is easy to estimate and inherently stable.
+This is confirmed by the SAA convergence diagnostic for the truncated expectation reported in Figure~\ref{fig:SAA-convergence-diagnostic}.

 On the contrary, KL-BDRO needs substantially larger budgets to stabilise.
-Fig.~\ref{fig:newsvendor-sample-efficiency-panels} (middle column) shows a clear separation between small budgets and larger ones.
-This is confirmed by Fig.~\ref{fig:newsvendor-sample-efficiency-summary}.
+Figure~\ref{fig:newsvendor-sample-efficiency-panels} (middle column) shows a clear separation between small budgets and larger ones.
+This is confirmed by Figure~\ref{fig:newsvendor-sample-efficiency-summary}.
 KL-BDRO uses a nested Monte Carlo approximation in which posterior uncertainty and predictive uncertainty both enter the approximation of the robust objective.
 This double approximation is inherently more sample-hungry than the single-loop estimation required by LV.
 The SAA budget also affects the saturation limit as discussed in Remark~\ref{rem:kl-bdro-saturation}.
 With a small $M$, KL-BDRO can only explore a small trade-off region.

 Unlike LV and KL-BDRO, increasing $M$ does not simply reduce Monte Carlo noise for $\text{KL-BAS}_{\text{PP}}$.
-In Fig.~\ref{fig:newsvendor-sample-efficiency-panels} (right column), the large-tolerance regime becomes \emph{worse} at larger budgets: the frontier develops very low-variance but high-mean (high-cost) points, and the MSD curve increases sharply for larger tolerances at large $M$. $\text{KL-BAS}_{\text{PP}}$ admits the classical KL dual form
+In Figure~\ref{fig:newsvendor-sample-efficiency-panels} (right column), the large-tolerance regime becomes \emph{worse} at larger budgets: the frontier develops very low-variance but high-mean (high-cost) points, and the MSD curve increases sharply for larger tolerances at large $M$. $\text{KL-BAS}_{\text{PP}}$ admits the classical KL dual form

 so the Monte Carlo approximation must estimate the log-MGF of the loss under $\P$ via a log-sum-exp.
 This is well known to be dominated by rare extreme samples because of the exponential weighting.
 In our Student-$t$ setting, the predictive distribution is heavy-tailed while the newsvendor loss is unbounded and grows (at least) linearly in demand; this combination makes exponential-moment estimation particularly brittle.
 As $M$ increases, the probability of drawing extreme demands increases, and these rare draws can inflate the estimated log-MGF, pushing the optimiser towards overly conservative decisions at large tolerances.